 Possibly the most versatile fit, the slim leg jeans is flattering on heavier thighs as the tapered ankle works to elongate and slim the silhouette.
 It’s also recommended to err on the side of a true fit when buying slim leg jeans, a snug waistband fit being paramount to guarantee long-term comfort when you start to experience some stretch in the fabric.

 Narrowly-cut and close fitting with a healthy amount of stretch, skinny fit jeans are best suited to lithe model types with slim legs and height.
 No matter your build, skinny fit jeans should never be completely skin tight – we are going for rockstar look here, not body paint.

 Essentially the OG of denim, the straight leg is a traditional, All-American classic.
 Most often cut straight from hips down the legs with little tapering, straight leg jeans look best on athletic guys — a generous shoulder-to-hip ratio working to counteract the bagginess of the cut.
 In casual setting, slim gents can also pull off the straight leg, albeit in more of a casual, bohemian sense.

-For a softer take on the straight leg cut, tapered jeans do just what the name suggests: skirting the line between slim leg and straight leg jeans.
-A slight taper is what you’re after here, skimming the leg and fitting especially around the thighs and calves.
+For a softer take on the straight leg cut, tapered jeans do just what the name suggests: skirting the line between a slim leg and straight leg jeans.
+A slight taper is what you’re after here, skimming the leg and fitting, especially around the thighs and calves.
 More flattering than the skinny fit, but more sculpted than the straight leg, tapered leg jeans achieve a ‘footballer’ aesthetic with a comfortable seat and streamlined calves and ankles.